 Policy Management system is tightly integrated with Product Engine (msg.PM/Camilion) and also integrated with other SAP systems like:

 2.Incentives and Commission Management(FS-ICM)

 3.Collections and Disbursement Management(FS-CD)

-This provides better agility and a more detailed understanding of the environment and what’s going on for both customers and the insurer and also one can get a 360-degree overview of all neighboring system in SAP FS-PM itself per policy.
+This provides better agility and a more detailed understanding of the environment and what’s going on for both customers and the insurer and also one can get a 360-degree overview of all neighboring systems in SAP FS-PM itself per policy.